pierlucaanania/ReservoirRepo/README.md

 # basic_code.py
-Basic exercise for beginners to build up their skills and to strengthen mine.
+Basic exercises for beginners to build up their skills and to strengthen mine.